I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 It looks as though it's only half of a clue.

-I'll leave it here and we can come back if we need a second look.
+I'll leave it here.
+We can come back if we need a second look.

 Let's see if we can figure this out.